How to make the perfect pod coffee!

 The best explanation is that when you go to a café, they offer three sizes: regular, large and extra large.
 A regular will have one shot, a large will have two and often an extra large will have three shots.
 And of course, the price jumps up approximately $1 between these three sizes to make up for the extra coffee and milk used.

 The weird thing is, a lot of people think that they can get as much coffee as they want out of a single coffee pod and achieve the same result as a larger sized barista made coffee.
 Sorry to break it to you, but this just isn’t realistic!

 Again, my preference is to use a small cup with a single shot, but this may just mean that I’m having more of these throughout the day.
 Someone else might have 2 mugs of coffee a day, whereas I’ll have 4 small cups.
-It doesn’t really matter whether you drink a small cup or a mug, I just wanted to address the one or two pods thing.
+It doesn’t really matter whether you drink a small cup or a mug, I just wanted to address the short shot vs. long shot thing.

 Do you reset your machine back to factory settings regularly?
 Like every one or two months?
 Well you should!
 No matter which machine you have, you’ll find that they all have this feature.

 What exactly does this do?
 Over time, especially if you use a shared machine, you may find that your extraction is longer or shorter than what you’re used to.
 This can mess with the flavour and intensity, and you may find that your coffee is inconsistent.
 Resetting will set it to around a 40ml extraction (depending on the system you use), which is ideal for a single shot.
 This little trick has solved a lot of customer’s pod extraction issues.
 If you want more information on how to reset your machine back to factory settings, CLICK HERE